IUREDCap/redcap-etl/docs/UserGuide.md

 Semi-colons are used to indicate comments.

+You can use the following example file as a starting point for creating an ETL task configuration:

+    config/config-example.ini

 ### Workflow Configurations

 Workflows allow you to combine multiple tasks into a unified process.